 Gaurav Bhatia: Typically, our customers are veterans that are over the age of 55.
 They have interacted with our brand through television advertising and direct mail.
 We have seen a shift in behavior and expectation and, our customers are finding us digitally and interacting with us through those channels as well.
 We need to be able to meet our customer expectations, and as a result we have been expanding our reach through digital channels.

 We continue to invest in TV and Direct Mail and now are enhancing those with digital, email and social media.
-Digital allows us to serve our customers where and how they chose to interact with us.
-It also allows us to service them outside the traditional working hours
+Digital allows us to serve our customers where and how they choose to interact with us.
+It also allows us to service them outside the traditional working hours.

 TDE: What were the challenges you faced at the time as you began the process of evaluating solutions?

 Gaurav Bhatia: We first defined use cases and customer journeys, so that we have a full view of how the customers choose to interact with us.
 We then evaluated the processes, technology and the organizational capability that we had currently.
 We wanted to ensure we take a strategic view of the business and execute our marketing program based on our customer needs.
 We developed the capability in the marketing channels that needed to grow and used the marketing technology that would help us leverage the data to develop a program that would be a win-win for the customer and the business.